storageos/tutorials/postgres/001-install.md

+PostgreSQL or “Postgres” is an open source object-relational database management system (ORDBMS).
+It's deployed across a wide variety of platforms with a mix of workloads ranging from small, single-node use cases to large Internet-facing with many concurrent users.

+In this tutorial, we'll look at how to configure it with StorageOS for high availability and failover.

-It's straightforward to run Postgres with StorageOS volumes with the `--volume-driver=storageos` flag:
+Start a Postgres container with the `--volume-driver=storageos` flag:

-Run Postgres with StorageOS volumes:

 `docker run -d --name postgres-dev \
 --volume-driver=storageos \